MozartofCode/Blackjack-Bot/README.md

 📌 Overview

 Casino Royale is a decentralized Blackjack experience where players compete against the house alongside AI-driven bots.
-The project combines smart contracts, machine learning-based decision-making, and blockchain technology to create a next-generation casino experience.
+The project combines smart contracts, machine learning-based decision-making, and blockchain technology to create a next-generation casino experience. <br>

 🔥 Key Features